KKWE: Exit from, and return to, the airwaves

-After reportedly suffering a variety of hardships (transmitter failure & burglary/vandalism at the studio) KKWE went dark sometime in late summer 2012.
+After reportedly suffering a variety of hardships (transmitter failure and burglary and vandalism at the studio) KKWE went dark sometime in late summer 2012.
 WELRP made public their hopes to resolve the outstanding issues and put the station back on the air in the near future.

-According to the station's website, KKWE was able to return to the air on the morning of November 11, 2012, with further details to be announced at a later date.
+According to the station's website, KKWE was able to return to the air on the morning of November 11, 2012.

 KKWE is a community radio station funded through memberships, grants, and underwriting support.
-A large amount of in kind support comes from numerous volunteers.
+A large amount of in- kind support comes from numerous volunteers.